 Vegetables, especially broccoli, sprouts, and spinach are great for increasing longevity due to their nutritional and medicinal properties.

 Last of all, eat as much homemade food as you can –opt for home-cooked meals rather than processed foods because honestly who knows what’s in all those bottles and packets of food?

 Do you have any other suggestions for improving longevity?
 Let us know in the comments section below.

 We all love our popcorn, chips, crackers, samosas, murku, and ketchup – but what do all these things have in common?
 SALT.

 According to WHO (2016), adults should consume less than 5 grams (1 teaspoons) per day.
-In India, an average Indian consumes 10.98 grams of salt per day, which is 119% more than the required intake of salt per day!
+In India, an average Indian consumes 10.98 grams per day, which is 119% more than the required intake per day!
 119%.

-Let’s take a look on how salt effects the skin:
+Let’s take a look at how it affects the skin:

 Consuming too much salt in any form can cause us to retain water that can cause swelling around the eyes.
 The skin around the eyes is very thing so your eyes tend to swell more, says Dr. Schultz.

 Your skin can also become dry and cracked as a result of excess consumption of sodium.